 A slow day at Saratoga Racetrack.
 Photo: Brian Mann

-Albany, NY, May 23, 2012 — Governor Cuomo has taken the reins of the troubled New York Racing Association Board.
+Rensselaer, NY, May 23, 2012 — Governor Cuomo has taken the reins of the troubled New York Racing Association Board.
 As Karen DeWitt reports, the governor is saying he needs to "restore the public trust" in a rapidly changing, and expanding, gaming industry.
 Go to full article

 May 29, 2008 — In his first major break in policy from his predecessor, Governor Eliot Spitzer, New York Governor David Paterson says he's displeased with an arrangement that gives the New York Racing Association control over horseracing in the state for the next quarter century.
 Karen DeWitt reports.
 Go to full article